 The Act’s dual fee structure (an application fee per medicine and an annual program fee for approved medicines without a generic equivalent), garnered much-needed funding to increase FDA staffing and overhaul the review process.
 If 1987 and 1988, reviews lumbered in at well over two years; in 1993 and 1994 (immediately post-PDUFA), the reviews came in averaging just 17 months.
 Today, the standard NDA/BLA review is 10 months, with certain approvals being completed within 6 months.
 It will be interesting to see whether Covid Era EUAs impact proposed PDUFA timeline options for subsequent iterations.

-For packaging suppliers to the industry, awareness and understanding of the Act and the “PDUFA Date” will help you better serve your pharma clients.
+For packaging suppliers in the industry, awareness and understanding of the Act and the “PDUFA Date” will help you better serve your pharma clients.
 When a new drug or biologics license application is received, the FDA assigns the PDUFA Date, by which everyone involved will live until launch.
 As discussed in a previous post, scheduling packaging activities and design elements based on the PDUFA Date is the only way to comprehensively support a smooth and timely launch.

 Also be aware of special FDA designations that allow even shorter timelines than the standard 10 months.
 These designations include: Priority Review, Breakthrough Therapy, Accelerated Approval, and Fast Track.
 Asking questions about a client’s unique factors at the outset can show you are informed and confirm important expectations.